|

 From the corner of her eye, she saw the napkin she’d set in front of Mr. Tall, Dark and Troublesome flutter off the edge of the bar, but then her attention became totally fixated on the heart.
 The reds within began to glow like coals in a banked fire.
 The swirling shades darkened and throbbed and then a scarlet beam shot from the center straight at the Bud drinker.

 Daisy bit back her groan, turning quickly to see her fate spelled out across his dusty jacket.
-But at that moment, he dipped below the bar to catch the falling napkin and instead of branding him with that laser of red, the heart’s beam skittered across open air—where his head had been only a split second before—and landed on the chest of the man who’d just walked through the door.
-It flickered against the bright white of his shirt and then blinked out.
+But at that moment, he dipped below the bar to catch the falling napkin and instead of branding him with that laser of red, the heart’s beam skittered across open air and landed on the chest of the man who’d just walked through the door.
+It flickered against the bright white of his shirt, flared bright with a reflection of the heart, and then blinked out.
 An instant later, Trouble sat back in his seat with a dazed expression.

 “Was that a tremor?” he asked.